VanillaViking/fire_detection_preprocessing/literature_review/fire_preprocessing.typ

   caption: [Resulting Image after HSV mask],
 ) <sn>

+== Edge & Contour Detection

+Edge detection involves identifying regions of an image where the contrast between pixels changes dramatically.
+Capturing edges can be used to reveal important properties in the image as these edges often correspond to changes in depth, illumination, orientation or material.
+Edge detection can be particularly useful in detecting fire, as it uncovers data about positions of contours and contrasts where fire and smoke could potentially exist.
+More specifically, method to use low edge responses in an image region may be useful in differentiating between smoke and sky.
+This method is explored further in this paper

+Edge detection has seen use in many fields to extract valuable information from visual data.
+#cite(label("covidsobel"), form: "prose") aims to accurately detect COVID-19 patients by using edge detection to improve detection accuracy of a CNN on CT images of the lungs.
+The addition of sobel edge detection to a CNN proved to be an effective approach, achieving an accuracy of 99.02% on a custom dataset.
+#cite(label("edgesat"), form: "prose") proposes an approach to detect roads in satellite images using edge detection and semantic-segmentation.
+The results showed accurate segmentation & edge detection even in complicated backgrounds.
+This shows the potential of edge detection in satellite and UAV based systems, where small details in an image are of significant importance.

+#pagebreak()
+=== Sobel Operator

+A popular method of edge detection thanks to its computational simplicity is the Sobel operator.
+The sobel filter involves convolving the image with a specific kernel which calculates the gradient of the image in x and y directions @sobel.
+For a given image, let us consider a pixel region such as:

+#table(
+  columns: (1cm, 1cm, 1cm, 1cm),
+  inset: 10pt,
+  align: horizon,
+  [50],
+  [50],
+  [100],
+  [100],
+  [50],
+  [*50*],
+  [100],
+  [100],
+  [50],
+  [50],
+  [100],
+  [100],
+  [50],
+  [50],
+  [100],
+  [100],
+)

+Where the value in each cell is the brightness of the pixel in that position within the image.
+In the region shown above, we can see that the pixel brightness rapidly changes between the 2nd and 3rd columns, which would be perceived as an edge by humans.
+We can then convolve the gradient filter shown below over each pixel of the image.

+#table(
+  columns: (1cm, 1cm, 1cm),
+  inset: 10pt,
+  align: horizon,
+  [1],
+  [0],
+  [1],
+  [-2],
+  [0],
+  [-2],
+  [1],
+  [0],
+  [1],
+)

+Let us consider the pixel in the second column and second row as the pixel currently being processed.
+The gradient filter is multiplied with the neighbouring 3x3 area centered by our pixel of interest, and repeated with every other pixel to produce the partial derivative of the image in the x direction.
+By obtaining the y partial derivative in a similar manner, we may combine the images to produce a resultant image containing high absolute values near edges and a value close to 0 everywhere else.

 == Corner Detection

 Corner detection is a common technique used in computer vision to infer features from an image.